 A solid ATS provides customizable dashboards that showcase a wide variety of key performance indicators.
 From hiring manager activity to recruiter productivity, an ATS can help leadership teams make informed decisions related to talent acquisition.

-Of note, applicant tracking solutions can also ensure compliance with workplace descrimination laws while capturing and storing confidential information.
+Of note, applicant tracking solutions can also ensure compliance with workplace discrimination laws while capturing and storing confidential information.

 Choosing an ATS provider is only the beginning.
 Today’s systems can be tailored to support unique recruiting workflows or changes in hiring processes.